 Situated in the heart of Melbourne's Arts Precinct, the Wilin Centre for Indigenous Arts and Cultural Development provides exposure to contemporary Indigenous arts practices and supports the recruitment of Indigenous artists, academics and students.

-Chris Kohn, Coordinator of the Master of Directing for Performance
+Coordinator of the Master of Theatre (Directing)

 Learn from the best